 Kuula is also about simplicity, this is why we didn't want to clutter the user interface with toolbars for rich text formatting.
 Instead, you can use a simple formatting syntax in your text input.

-The syntax Kuula is based on a subset of the Markdown text formatting language.
+The syntax used in Kuula is a subset of the Markdown text formatting language.

 The formatting rules described below are supported in: